coder-hxl/x-crawl/publish/README.md

 ### fetchHTML

-fetchHTML is the method of the above [myXCrawl](https://github.com/coder-hxl/x-crawl#Example-1) instance, usually used to crawl HTML.
+fetchHTML is the method of the above [myXCrawl](https://github.com/coder-hxl/x-crawl#Example-1) instance, usually used to crawl page.

 #### Type

 - Look at the [FetchHTMLConfig](#FetchHTMLConfig) type
-- Look at the [FetchHTML](#FetchHTML) type
+- Look at the [FetchHTML](#FetchHTML-2) type

 ```ts
 function fetchHTML: (